snickell/mapbox-gl-js-untainted/README.md

 Anyone with a stake in a healthy community fork is welcome to help us figure out our next steps.
 In the short term, we'll be very open to granting project leadership/commit privileges.
 When in doubt, we favour including everyone (with some github/gitlab/other reputation we can verify) affected by the license change, with the **goal of minimizing fragmentation**.

-If you are a company or project depending on an open source `mapbox-gl-js`, please consider joining our effort instead of starting your own fork :-) We would *much* rather have it "one project" rather than "our way" ;-)
+If you are a company or project depending on an open source `mapbox-gl-js`, please consider joining our effort instead of starting your own fork :-) We would *much* rather have it "one project" rather than "our way" ;-) If you know of other forks, please reach out to them, or file an issue on maps-gl for us to reach out to them.

 ## License